“Happiness radiates like the fragrance from a flower and draws all good things towards you”. –Maharishi Mahesh Yogi

 Lucky, hmm… That’s a tough one to unpack.
 But let’s try.
 My Italian grandfather had a saying: “You make your own luck.”
 In fact, he told me this quite often.
 I am certainly blessed by many things that I did little or nothing to earn or deserve such as good health, family and friends, and the fact that my parents sent me to piano lessons.
 I am not sure I believe in luck.
 What I do believe in is perspective.
 I do believe I choose my perspective—that is, how I see and react to everything in my life.
 So do we make our own luck?
 I believe the answer is yes.
 Every time I choose a positive perspective, I am opening the pathway for a positive outcome.

-Stay Tuned the book.
-“The Happiest Piano Teacher in Town” is coming soon.
+My book.
+“The Happiest Piano Teacher in Town” is available on Amazon!

 If you like this post please share it.